Actifio/WindowsMaskingScriptSupport/readme.md

 ### Introduction

-This repository contains examples to perform masking using a Windows bat file and Actifio.
+This repository contains example scripts that could be used to perform masking automated via a Windows bat file and Actifio.

-The sequence of events are for a workflow:
+The sequence of events for a workflow are:

-1)  A LiveClone of smalldb is refreshed from the lastest snapshot
+1)  A LiveClone of the production DB is refreshed from the lastest snapshot
-2)  This LiveClone is prep-mounted to a masking host where smalldb is prep-mounted as a database called premasking.
+2)  This LiveClone is prep-mounted to a masking host where the production DB is prep-mounted as a database with a temporary name.
 The workflow needs to ensure the prep-mounted DB has that name or the SQL script will fail.
 3)  The workflow calls the bat file masking_update.bat as a post mount task (after the prepmount).
-This bat file runs SQL commands placed in masking_test.sql
-If the SQL fails the prep-mount fails.
 4)  Once the masking is complete, the prep-mount is unmounted and the liveclone is now in a masked state.
-5)  The masked liveClone is now mounted to the target host as maskedsmalldb by the workflow.
+5)  The masked liveClone can now mounted to the target host by the workflow.

 This means the workflow needs to be setup as follows: